Frequently Asked Questions

 If there is inaction from the Buyer at this date, despite numerous attempts from TradeSafe to establish a rationale from the Buyer for the inaction, TradeSafe may deem this as an acceptance on the Buyer's part which may authorise TradeSafe to release the funds to the Seller.

-There is no minimum or maximum amount when using TradeSafe.
+There is no maximum amount when using TradeSafe.
+The minimum transaction value that TradeSafe will accept is R200.

 Check your spam email filter to ensure that emails from TradeSafe are not blocked.
 Also check your junk mail folder and right click to authorise TradeSafe e-mails as "not Junk".